Carol Marin: Career

 Marin began her journalism career in 1972 at WBIR-TV in Knoxville, Tennessee, as a reporter, anchor, and assistant news director.
 In 1976, she moved to WSM-TV in Nashville, where she was instrumental in the investigative reporting that ultimately led to the ouster and indictment of then-Tennessee Governor Ray Blanton.
 In 1978, Marin was hired by the NBC-owned and operated station WMAQ-TV, in Chicago, where she worked for almost two decades.

 On May 1, 1997, she resigned her position as 6 and 10 p.m. news anchor in protest of the station's decision to give Jerry Springer a commentary segment on the evening news program that she anchored; her co-anchor Ron Magers resigned a few weeks later for the same reason.
 After the two anchors left the station, ratings plummeted and Springer quit.

 Two months later, Marin and producer Don Moseley were hired by CBS News.
 In a dual assignment, she worked as a network correspondent and an investigative reporter for WBBM-TV, the CBS station in Chicago.
 From 1997 to 2002, Marin reported for the CBS News programs 60 Minutes, 60 Minutes II, and Evening News with Dan Rather.

 In 2002, Marin and Moseley left CBS to form an independent documentary company, Marin Corp Productions.
 They have produced programs for CNN and The New York Times/Discovery Channel.
 Marin Corp Productions is housed at DePaul University, where they teach DePaul students journalistic ethics at the Center for Journalism Integrity and Excellence.

-In 2004, Marin returned to WMAQ, where she is the station's political editor.
-She has been the political columnist for the Chicago Sun-Times since 2004.
+In 2004, Marin returned to WMAQ as the station's political editor.
+She was the political columnist for the Chicago Sun-Times since 2004.
 In 2006, she signed on as a contributor to Chicago Tonight on WTTW, a public broadcasting station in Chicago.
 She often moderates panels on politics.

 Marin announced in September 2020 that she would be leaving WMAQ and WTTW following the general election in November.
 Her final appearance on WTTW was November 5, 2020, and she had her final sign-off on WMAQ on November 6, 2020.
 WMAQ recapped her years in broadcasting on her final episode.